deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 > </details>

-> Table 1 presents the Needle-in-a-Haystack task results for seven base models across different methods, showing the impact of training context window size on model performance.
+> Table 1 presents the Needle-in-a-Haystack results of seven base models across various methods, showing the impact of different methods on the models' performance within their original training context length.

 {{< table-caption >}}